ericjwdchen/ericjwdchen.github.io/_drafts/2019-01-30-Curating-Twitter.md

 ---
 layout: post
-title: An Automated Daily Newsletter of Tweets
+title: A Curated, Daily, Automated Newsletter of Tweets
 ---

 ## The Why